Use space to open navigation items

 Windang Beach Tourist Park Playground

-We're renewing the playground at Windang Beach Tourist Park (pictured above), which is a short distance from the foreshore playground that was removed.
+While we consider options for a replacement playground in Windang, we have renewed the playground at Windang Beach Tourist Park (pictured above), which is a short distance from the foreshore playground that was removed.

 See the map below for the location of the Windang Beach Tourist Park playground.